These notes accompany the sermon found here.

 Acts 2:34-36; Romans 14:9; 2 Corinthians 4:5; Matthew 28:18.

 LORD in your Bible denotes Yahweh, the sacred name of the covenant-makig God.
 See Exodus 3:14.
 Lord in the Old Testament is also used of God.
-The New Testament applies Old Testament scriptures containing both Yahweh, LORD, and Adonai, Lord, to Jesus in the New Testament.
+[Hebrew Adonai, Greek Kurios] The New Testament applies Old Testament scriptures containing both Yahweh, LORD, and Adonai, Lord, to Jesus in the New Testament.

 God made him Christ